 The role of prostaglandins and various polypeptide hormones, which may be produced by paracrine cells, awaits further investigation; elevated human chorionic gonadotropin and pancreatic polypeptide levels are occasionally present with carcinoids.

-The most common (and often earliest) sign is
+The most common (and often earliest) sign of carcinoid syndrome is

 Flushing is often precipitated by emotional stress or the ingestion of food, hot beverages, or alcohol.